PLC PROGRAMMING (MECHATRONICS) Competition

 IT ALL BEGINS AT A REGIONAL COMPETITION

-The WorldSkills Australia Mechatronics Competitions begin at a grass roots level in one of 34 Australian regions.
-The Mechatronics Regional Competitions test the skills and knowledge of 4000+ apprentices, trainees and students, who have the opportunity to win gold, silver and bronze medals and gain the chance to go on to compete at a national level.
+The WorldSkills Australia PLC PROGRAMMING (MECHATRONICS) Competitions begin at a grass roots level in one of 42 Australian regions.
+The PLC PROGRAMMING (MECHATRONICS) Regional Competitions test the skills and knowledge of 4000+ apprentices, trainees and students, who have the opportunity to win gold, silver and bronze medals and gain the chance to go on to compete at a national level.

 WorldSkills Australia competitions operate on a two-year cycle.
-The next Mechatronics Regional Competition rounds are now running across the country.
-2018 and 2020 are the next National Championship years.
+The next PLC PROGRAMMING (MECHATRONICS) Regional Competition rounds are now running across the country.
+2023 and 2025 are the next National Championship years.

 Training Package Requirements

-The 2018 WorldSkills Australia Mechatronics Competitions are aligned to the National Training Package UEE11 – Electrotechnology Training Package (Release 1.5).
+The WorldSkills Australia Mechatronics Competitions are aligned to the National Electrotechnology Training Package.

 Training Package Requirements – Regional Level

-The 2018 WorldSkills Australia Regional Mechatronics Competition is aligned to the following Units of Competency (Elements of Competency and Performance Criteria) contained in the UEE63011 – Advanced Diploma of Electrical Systems Engineering (Release 4).
+The 2022 WorldSkills Australia Regional Mechatronics Competition is aligned to the Units of Competency contained in the UEE63020 – Advanced Diploma of Electrical Systems Engineering Qualification.

 Regionals Competition Duration